6th Cambridge International Stem Cell Symposium

 - Keywords (around three is fine)

-The verbal poster pitch selection process will take place after registration has closed, with the results announced on or before 17th August 2018.
+The verbal poster pitch selection process will take place after registration has closed, with the results announced in advance of the event.

 The deadline for abstract submission is the same as the deadline for registration, Friday 3rd August 2018.